Thomas Markle Might Have Met With Royal Staff Regarding Meghan, Suggests An Expert

 Royal fans might have noticed that Meghan Markle’s dad, Thomas, has been surprisingly quiet in recent weeks.
-The last time the public heard from him directly was in February, when he released the private letter that his daughter had written him following the paparazzi scandal before the royal wedding.
-Prior to that, he was giving interviews both in print and on TV periodically, with the same storyline almost every time: he begged to hear from his daughter again, and wanted to reconcile their relationship.
-Ironically,
+The last time the public heard from him directly was in February when he released the private letter that his daughter had written him following the paparazzi scandal before the royal wedding.
+Prior to that, he was giving interviews both in print and on TV periodically, with the same storyline almost every time: he begged to hear from his daughter again and wanted to reconcile their relationship.

-Meghan noted in her letter to her father, “If you love me, as you tell the press you do, please stop.
+In a letter Meghan sent to her father after her wedding to Prince Harry, she said, “If you love me, as you tell the press you do, please stop.
 Please allow us to live our lives in peace.
 Please stop lying, please stop creating so much pain, please stop exploiting my relationship with my husband.”

-A royal expert, Neil Sean, has taken note of the father’s silence, and presented his theories on why this might be, reported Express.
+A royal expert, Neil Sean, has taken note of the father’s silence and presented his theories on why this might be, reported Express.

 “I already feel, genuinely, there’s been some moves already because you will note that Thomas Markle is being very, very quiet of late.
 So I believe some people from the Palace have gone over there to smooth something out….
 People say ‘why don’t Harry and Meghan go?’
 Well, everybody is going to follow them, aren’t they?”

-Sean is merely speculating, but the possibility that staff were sent to “smooth something out” would explain why the father has appeared to quit speaking to the press.
+Sean is merely speculating, but the possibility that staff was sent to “smooth something out” would explain why the father has appeared to quit speaking to the press.

 New post (Meghan Markle & Thomas Markle body language from old pics shows one is 'GUARDED') has been published on Right Now News – https://t.co/LKUHuLujsp pic.twitter.com/XSe8KhbNEy